Welcome to Oxon Church

 - Welcome to our Oxon Church website; we hope you like it.
 You may notice that the photos are responsive; click on a photo and it pops up to view, along with any associated text.
 Also, a number of the headings above, such as Home and Community, have drop-down menus; press these to access other pages of the website.
 Your comments, either positive or negative are welcome, please contact Dave at: firstname.lastname@example.org.

-- NEW: The Well meetings will start again on Monday 4th September.
-Every Monday morning from 10.30, a weekly drop-in facility for tea, coffee and cakes at the Community Hall.
+- NEW: The Well meetings are: Every Monday morning from 10.30, a weekly drop-in facility for tea, coffee and cakes at the Community Hall.

-- Ashar Bringing Hope Soaking Evenings will take place in Oxon Church on 9th September 2017 and 11th November 2017.
+- Ashar Bringing Hope Soaking Evening will take place in Oxon Church on 11th November 2017.

 - Our Sponsors.
 A significant number of local companies sponsor our Church by taking out adverts on this website.
 There are too many to mention but all offer a valuable service which you may find helpful.
 All the adverts can be found by clicking the Our Sponsors button at the top of this page.